Adad650/LastHope/README.md

 - Persist high scores to a local file.
 - Port the prototype loop to a web build if `pygame-ce` or a WASM wrapper becomes viable.

-Have fun defending the plaza, and feel free to fork the prototype for your own neon experiments.
+Have fun defending the plaza, and feel free to fork the prototype for your own experiments.